This page contains information on how to link to us, links to other sites,

 We have a brand new Instagram!
 Follow us at: instagram.com/organicllc, and use hashtags #OrganicLLC and #OrganicJewelry - thanks!

 Are we friends, or have we done business together?

 Unless we are well-acquainted enough that I will automatically know your real name and who you are, please write a quick few words to let us know how you arrived there, or stick with the fan page.

-We just opened up our very own Etsy shop, with LOTS of interesting raw materials, inlay material, odds and ends, and unfinished items, including:
+We just opened up our very own Etsy shop, with LOTS of interesting raw materials, inlay material, vintage and antique ethnic and tribal jewelry, vintage bracelets, a mask, Indonesian cloth, Thor's hammers, shell earweights, odds and ends, tools for other makers, and unfinished items, including:

-cut sections of bamboo, ebony slices, porcupine quills, raccoon baculum, bone tapers and talons, coconutwood rounds and beads, jet blocks, dentalium shells, a cow horn, horn tusks and spirals, raw Mexican amber, pressed amber faceted beads, cabochons (tiger's eye and Baltic amber), ethnic jewelry,
+cut sections of bamboo, ebony slices, porcupine quills, raccoon baculum, bone tapers and talons, coconutwood rounds and beads, jet blocks and beads, dentalium shells, a cow horn, horn tusks and spirals, amber faceted beads, Baltic amber cabochons, raw Columbian copal specimens,

 and many stone rods, cylinders, beads, talons, and tubes (jade, Baltic amber, serpentine, aventurine, goldstone, red jasper, etc.).